ColinShaw/python-neural-network-audio-reconstruction/README.md

 signal.
 The goal of course is the same, to train the network to reproduce the target signal when subjected to the quantized feature.
 Again, the network is trained using mean squared error and an Adam optimizer.

+### Future Plans

+What I want to do with this project is get to the point that I can train the audio mappings so that they do something useful.
+Also, there is the issue of how to frame sequential runs.
+There is nothing providing any guarantee that the mechanism of mapping noisy or quanitized data to the underlying ground truth data would abide any normal property related to continuity when applied across frames.
+This is a very concerning issue that still needs to be resolved.